aoijs/website/src/content/docs/functions/variablesCount.md

 ---
 title: $variablesCount
-description: $variablesCount will return the total amount of variables added..
+description: $variablesCount will return the total amount of variables added.
 id: variablesCount
 ---

-`$variablesCount` will return the total amount of variables added..
+`$variablesCount` will return the total amount of variables added.

 ## Usage